lambdaxymox/cglinalg/README.md

 * Orthographic projections and perspective projections for camera models.
 * Typed angles and typed angle trigonometry that statically guarantee that trigonometry is done in the right units.
-* The library makes heavy use of property testing via the `proptest` crate in addition to Rust's type system to ensure code correctness.
+* The library makes heavy use of property testing ensure code correctness.
-* The library makes heavy use of statistical microbenchmarking using the `criterion` crate.
+* The library makes heavy use of statistical microbenchmarking.